 Antony apologizes and admits he owes Pompey some big thank yous.
 Thousands of lives are saved and war is averted.

 They shake on it, and agree to feast together, but not before Pompey gets in a few jibes at Antony about how being with Cleopatra means that he’s getting Julius Caesar’s sloppy seconds.

 Enobarbus, Antony’s friend and confidante, stops the joking around before someone gets their throat cut, and they all go carousing on Pompey’s ship.

 Menas, Pompey’s friend, and Enobarbus, from Antony’s camp, are left alone to discuss the newly made truce.
 They’re friends, though they admit there’s a little edge to this whole affair.
 Pompey the elder would never have done what Pompey the younger has done.
 Having made this compromising pact, the younger Pompey can kiss his good fortune goodbye.
 You weren’t supposed to make nice with the enemy, it seems.
 It wasn’t the manly, Roman thing to do.

 They then discuss how Antony has married Octavia, which was clearly for political purposes, as Octavia is a quiet and cold, especially compared to the sultry Cleopatra waiting in Egypt.

-Rather than seal the bond between Antony and Caesar, Enobarbus predicts the marriage will ruin any good will between the men, because there's no way that Antony will remain faithful to Octavia.
+Enobarbus predicts that, rather than seal the bond between Antony and Caesar, the marriage will ruin any goodwill between the men because there's no way that Antony will remain faithful to Octavia.
 Antony’s inevitable betrayal of Octavia is bound to anger Caesar.